Context-aware AI in the browser

 Short feedback loops for selected text, without ceremony.

-Get AI insight from selected text, page context, images, audio, and video without leaving your browser.
-Prompt Paul turns the moment you are already in into a quick, focused conversation.
+Get AI insight from selected text, page context, images, audio, video, and PDFs without leaving your browser.
+Prompt Paul turns the moment you are already in into a quick, focused conversation — with optional web grounding and guarded actions on the current page.

 Prompt Paul Chrome extension side panel with quick actions and chat input